scionproto/scion/doc/deploy/deployment.rst

 OS Setup
 ........

-   - Setup the Host file
+   - Set up the host file

 The host file (*/etc/hosts*) will need to be updated with the IP addresses of 5 VMs.
 This will need to be updated on scion01-scion05.
 Replace the IP addresses with the assigned IP addresses for the VMs deployed.